-The first step in implementing a program based on the model of the Air Pollution Control Program is to establish a three-level organization and management structure and to form a mechanism linking management, technology, and governance in order to promote coordination between the central government, research centers, and local governments, as shown in Fig. 1.
+The first step in implementing a program based on the model of the Air Pollution Program is to establish a three-level organization and management structure and to form a mechanism linking management, technology, and governance in order to promote coordination between the central government, research centers, and local governments, as shown in Fig. 1.

 3.1.1.
-Forming a leadership group for the program
+Forming a leadership group for the Program

-In 2017, the CPC Central Committee and the State Council set up a Premier's Fund project called "Research on the Causes and Treatment of Heavy Air Pollution."
-Under the leadership of the State Council, a Leading Group was established with officials in charge of the MEE as the leaders and the Ministry of Science and Technology (MOST), the Ministry of Agriculture and Rural Affairs (MARA), the National Health Commission (NHC), the Chinese Academy of Sciences (CAS), and the China Meteorological Administration (CMA) as the deputy leaders responsible for the organization, leadership, coordination, assessment, and acceptance of research tasks.
+In 2017, the State Council of the Party Central Committee set up a Premier's Fund project called "Research on the Causes and Treatment of Heavy Air Pollution."
+Under the leadership of the State Council, a Leading Group was established with officials in charge of the Ministry of Ecological Environment (MEE) as the leaders and the Ministry of Science and Technology (MOST), the Ministry of Agriculture and Rural Affairs (MOA), the National Health Commission (NHC), the Chinese Academy of Sciences (CAS), and the China Meteorological Administration (CMA) as the deputy leaders responsible for the organization, leadership, coordination, assessment, and acceptance of research tasks.
 The Office of the Leading Group was set up to formulate the rules of work, prepare the research program, and supervise and assess the research process.
 A high-level coordination and unified leadership mechanism was formed with the central government at its core.